-Commerce considers the financial viability of the proposed project to ensure that an award will only be the amount necessary to provide quality affordable housing for the duration of the POA and will not result in any undue profit to the developer or contractor.
+Due to the additional complexities of underwriting and operating HOME-ARP assisted units, there are significant flexibilities in program requirements to allow projects to remain financially viable and affordable to qualifying populations.
+Commerce considers the financial viability of the proposed project to ensure that an award will only be the amount necessary to provide quality affordable housing for the duration of the HOME-ARP compliance period and will not result in any undue profit to the developer or contractor.
 Factors for consideration include but are not limited to:

-- Whether the development team pursued conventional financing prior to applying for HOME/HTF funds - Whether the rents and operating expenses proposed in the Proforma are reasonable - Whether the project costs are reasonable for the area and whether other fees are in line with industry standards - Whether the applicant has maximized the project's debt capacity and considered all other potential sources of funds prior to applying for HOME/HTF funds.
+- Whether the rents and operating expenses proposed in the Proforma are reasonable - Whether the project costs are reasonable for the area and whether other fees are in line with industry standards - Whether the applicant has considered and leveraged all other potential sources of funds prior to applying for HOME-ARP.